Introducing EDID/DisplayID Writer, a new program for Windows that can write a new EDID or DisplayID to a monitor if it's not write-protected.

 Active is the visible resolution.

 Blanking is the period between each line (horizontal blanking) and each frame (vertical blanking).
-This was originally intended to give CRT monitors time to move the electron gun.
+This was originally intended to give CRT monitors time to move the electron guns.
 LCD monitors don't need as much time, so the blanking can be reduced.

 Blanking = front porch + sync width + back porch